 Ground-mounted mechanical, electrical or utility equipment must be located to the side and rear of buildings.

-Ground-mounted mechanical, electrical or utility equipment visible from Ayer Road must be fully screened by an opaque wall or fence or other type of screen that is at least height 6 inches higher than the topmost point of the equipment being screened.
+Ground-mounted mechanical, electrical or utility equipment visible from a public right-of-way must be fully screened by an opaque wall or fence or other type of screen that is at least a height 6 inches higher than the topmost point of the equipment being screened.

 Wall-Mounted Equipment.